Grszkthfr/mGCP/README.md

 # mGCP
-This is my multiple gaze cuing paradigm.
+This is my all new multiple gaze cuing paradigm.